tradingstrategy-ai/trading-strategy/docs/source/programming/referenceprice.rst

 It also adds another source of risk, as pricing information may not be correctly determined in the high volatility market movement.

+Not having a good US dollar conversion path also affects to <>

 Internal oracle process
 -----------------------